Posted: Tue 5th May 2020

 When you build your list of keywords, you can assign a bid to each.
 As Henry explains, you're essentially saying, "Google, this is how much I'm willing to pay for a click on that keyword".

-"If you're bidding on yoga studios in London, you might be able to afford to pay £1 per click for everyone that searches for that keyword and clicks to come through to your website.
-You use your bid to control how much you're spending per keyword," he said.
+"If you're bidding on yoga studios in London, you might be able to afford to pay £1 per click for everyone who searches for that keyword and clicks to come through to your website.
+You use your bid to control how much you're spending per keyword."

 When you're setting bids, think about your total budget and how much traffic you need to acquire from each keyword to make it worthwhile.